MasterMedo/workouts/README.md

 <!-- </p> -->

 ## :clipboard: description
-`workouts` let's you analyse your workout data, so you can make insights about it and adjust your schedule to meet your goals quicker.
+`workouts` let's you analyse your workout data, so you can make insights about it and adjust your schedule to meet your goals quicker. `workouts` lets you track two metrics:

+- volume per exercise
+- max weight (personal best) per exercise

+# how it works
+While doing a workout, the user writes workouts in their note taking mobile application of choice in a particular user-friendly format.
+Every so often the user manually copies those notes into the `/datasets/workouts/workouts.txt` and runs the `/analysis/workouts-analysis.py` which creates progress graphs per exercise in two formats volume[kg]/timestamp and max weight[kg]/timestamp.

+The goal is to keep progressively increasing volume and/or max weight.

 ## :zap: features
 - parse workouts from a simple form